Grandparents’ Rights Attorney in Flower Mound

 - The grandparent seeking visitation is the parent of the child’s biological parent

 - The child’s parent:

 - Has been incarcerated for at least three months

 - Does not have court-ordered visitation with a child

 These very specific circumstances must be met in order for the court to be able to grant visitation to grandparents.
 Because there are specific grounds to qualify under Texas caselaw and the Texas Family Code for grandparents’ visitation, you should consult Mr. Herr to further understand the specific legal requirements under the law.

 Obtaining Visitation Rights as a Grandparent

 The courts are automatically pre-dispositioned to protect the ability for biological parents to make decisions on behalf of their children, and will generally give them the benefit of the doubt in these petitions.
 Having an attorney on your side for these petitions is an important part of obtaining a successful outcome.
-At the Law Office of Phillip M. Herr, PLLC, we offer aggressive representation to help grandparents maintain a relationship with their grandchildren.
-We are passionate about helping families find favorable resolutions that protect the best interests of any children involved.
+At the Law Office of Phillip M. Herr, PLLC, Mr. Herr offers aggressive representation to help grandparents maintain a relationship with their grandchildren.
+He is passionate about helping families find favorable resolutions that protect the best interests of any children involved.

 Retain the services of Phillip M. Herr, Attorney at Law, today.
 Call 469-423-5663 to get started.